 II.
 THREE REWARDS FOR SERVICE

 An attitude of serving others in the capital will lead to rewards in at least three areas of your life: personally, in relationship to others, and before God.
-Notice what Solomon says as we examine the following proverbial passages pertaining to these:
+Notice what Solomon says as we examine the following proverbial passages pertaining to these benefits:

 A. PERSONAL PROSPERITY AND HONOR

-Diligence, or faithfully and consistently tending to something breeds personal reward.
+Diligence, or “faithfully and consistently tending to something” breeds personal reward.
 I have greatly benefitted from observing this principle of tending for more than 40 years being wonderfully modeled by our ministry’s immediate past chairman of the board and now being modeled by our new chairman.
-Proverbs 10:4 states similarly, the hand of the diligent makes rich.
-This is in contrast to the numerous Proverbs that warn against “get-rich-quick” schemes (and current ministries that promote this false idea).
-In order to make a mark in this life, one needs to diligently pursue and tend a homogeneous career path.
-Keep in mind fig trees do not bear fruit immediately.
-It takes great perseverance and years to grow them, but then their yield is bountiful.
-That is how one gains momentum: industriously keeping to daily disciplines when there is no fruitfulness.
+Proverbs 10:4b states similarly, “the hand of the diligent makes rich.”
+This is in contrast to the numerous Scriptures in Proverbs that warn against “get rich quick” schemes (and current ministries that promote this false idea).
+In order to make a mark in this life, a believer needs to diligently pursue and tend a homogeneous career path.
+Keep in mind that fig trees do not bear fruit immediately.
+Growing them takes great perseverance for years, but then their yield is bountiful.
+When there is no fruitfulness, industriously keeping to daily disciplines is how to gain momentum!
 Contrast this wisdom with those who change vocations regularly.
-It is better to be a slow, plodding agent of change, a builder and developer who is perfecting infrastructure, than someone who is always dissatisfied, looking for seemingly greener grass on the other side of the fence.
+It is better to be a slow, plodding agent of change, a builder and a developer who is perfecting infrastructure than to be someone who is always dissatisfied, looking for seemingly greener grass on the other side of the fence.

 There is no greater honor than to personally hear those words from the lips of our Lord!
 May He reward your diligence with prosperity and honor as you faithfully, consistently care for the concerns of your master in the capital and back home.
 God desires for you to serve Him from a pure heart!

 Secondly, service from a pure heart builds friendships in this world: